-Maximum Extent Practicable (MEP) - the controls necessary for the reduction of pollutants discharged from an MS4.
-These controls may consist of a combination of BMPs, control techniques, system design and engineering methods, and such other provisions for the reduction of pollutants discharged from a MS4 as described in the SWMP.
+Maximum Extent Practicable or (MEP) - - means the technology based discharge standards and controls necessary for the reduction of pollutants discharged from an MS4.
+These standards and controls may consist of a combination of BMPs, control techniques, system design and engineering methods, and such other provisions for the reduction of pollutants discharged from a MS4 as described in the SWMP.

-Municipal Separate Storm Sewer System (MS4) - a conveyance or system of conveyances including roads with drainage systems, municipal streets, catch basins, curbs, gutters, ditches, manmade channels or storm drains, owned or operated by a municipality or other public body, designed or used for collecting or conveying stormwater runoff and is not a combined sewer or part of a Publicly Owned Treatment Works.
+Municipal Separate Storm Sewer System or an (MS4) - - means a conveyance or system of conveyances including roads with drainage systems, municipal streets, catch basins, curbs, gutters, ditches, manmade channels or storm drains, owned or operated by a municipality or other public body, designed or used for collecting or conveying storm waterstormwater runoff and is not a combined sewer or part of a Publicly Owned Treatment Works.

-National Pollutant Discharge Elimination System (NPDES) - the program for issuing, modifying, revoking and reissuing, terminating, monitoring and enforcing permits under the CWA.
+National Pollutant Discharge Elimination System or (NPDES) - - means the program for issuing, modifying, revoking and reissuing, terminating, monitoring and enforcing permits under the CWA.